VAT Processing & Deferment

-These customers would normally have to pay domestic VAT in their own country.
+VAT would normally have to be paid in their own country.
 That would mean that the seller has to register for VAT in the country where the buyer is located.
 For low sales volumes that would be quite inefficient.

 Therefore the European Union has decided to facilitate sellers by implementing a threshold scheme.
 In practice this means that a seller can invoice with VAT of his own country up to a certain amount per year.

 When goods leave one customs region and enter another, this an Import.
 VAT is due on imported products, however, it is possible to have the import VAT deferred.
 This is explained in more detail below.